andre-l-mm/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 **Answer**

-_Failure Rate should be less than 0.05%_
+_KPI_1: Failure Rate should be less than 0.05%_

-_Container should be up and running at least 99.95% of the time for all applications (frontend and backend)_
+_KPI_2: Container should be up and running at least 99.95% of the time for all applications (frontend and backend)_

-_No 400x or 500x errors detected_
+_KPI_3: No 400x or 500x errors detected_

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

 ![Final Dashboard Part 1](answer-img/12_final_dashboard-part-1.png)

 ![Final Dashboard Part 2](answer-img/12_final_dashboard-part-2.png)

+Explanation of the charts:

+- Failure rate: Implements KPI_1.
+Displays current error rate as percentage based on the number of error response (400x and 500x) versus the total number of requests.
+- Uptime: Implements KPI_2.
+Computes uptime of each pod for each application
+- Errors per App: Implement KPI_3: Displays number of 400 and 500 errors for each app.